NOTE TO APPLICANT:

 10.1 these Terms constitute a Security Agreement for the purposes of the PPSA;

-10.2 the Applicant will grant the Supplier a security interest which may constitute a purchase money security interest (“Security Interest”) under the PPSA in the Goods and their proceeds to secure all amounts owed to the Supplier by the Applicant;
+10.2 the Applicant will grant the Supplier a purchase money security interest (“Security Interest”) under the PPSA in the Goods and their proceeds to secure all amounts owed to the Supplier by the Applicant;

 10.3 the Supplier may register the Security Interest on the PPSR under the PPSA;

 10.4.1 do all things necessary and provide the Supplier on request all information the Supplier may require to register a financing statement or financing charge statement on the PPSR;

 10.4.2 not take possession of Goods by way of, or transfer the Goods to (other than in the sale of the Goods in the ordinary course of business), any enterprise other than the one acknowledged above without first notifying the Supplier;